Use Semantic Versioning

 - Special case: Maintainers do not have to increment a library’s major version when

-a release is only to drop the support of an end-of-life Java version that is not widely used by
+a release only drops support for an end-of-life Java version that is not widely used by

 the consumers of the library.